DFE-Digital/register-trainee-teachers/docs/api-monitoring.md

 ### Configuration

-The configuration of Yabeda within our application is defined in the intializer `app/initializers/yabeda.rb`.
+The configuration of Yabeda within our application is defined in the initializer `app/initializers/yabeda.rb`.
 Here we define all of the metrics that we want to track throughout our app.
 Things like the total number of requests, the request duration etc.

 ```ruby
 Yabeda.configure do